ItsYikunJiang/HierTuneHub/README.md

     return score
 ```

+`config` is a dictionary containing the sampled configuration.
 `config["estimator_group"]` is a dictionary containing the sampled estimator configuration in the estimator group.
 A raw string of the estimator name is stored in the `estimator_name` field. `estimator_class` is the actual class object of the estimator.
 `params` is a dictionary containing the hyperparameters sampled from the search space.